NAV on 2019/11/14

 Sarah-Jane joined the Coronation investment team in 2008 as an equity analyst.
 Her current responsibilities include co-managing the Coronation Industrial Fund and researching food producers and hospital stocks amongst others.
 Prior to joining Coronation, she formed part of the investment team at JP Morgan Asset Management in London where she was a European research analyst and then co-manager of their UK Smaller Companies Fund.

-The fund had a good quarter, returning 8.2% on the back of strong domestic equity markets.
+The fund declined -1.2% for the third quarter of 2019 (Q3-19), outperforming its benchmark, which declined 5.1%.
 This is a relatively new fund without a meaningful long-term track record.

-Notwithstanding the uncertainties that abound, our objective remains to build diversified portfolios that can absorb unanticipated shocks.
-We are happy with the current portfolio positioning and are excited about future return prospects.
+In this volatile and uncertain world, our objective remains to build diversified portfolios that can absorb unanticipated shocks.
 We will remain focused on valuation and will seek to take advantage of attractive opportunities that the market may present to us and in so doing generate inflation-beating returns for our investors over the long term.

 1. The manager will follow an investment policy which will seek to maximise long-term capital appreciation.
 In order to achieve these objectives, the investments normally to be acquired for the Coronation SA Equity Fund will primarily be a broad spectrum of financially sound securities in companies listed on the JSE Securities Exchange all to be acquired at fair market prices.